Parqués: Capturing pieces

-The player can capture an opponent's piece by placing his own piece on the same box as the other player's piece.
-However, he cannot capture a piece that is on a safe or a home box.
+The player can capture an opponent's piece by placing their own piece on the same box as the other player's piece.
+However, they cannot capture a piece that is on a safe or a home box.
 Capturing in Colombia is called "eating" ("comer" in Spanish).
 The captured piece is sent to the player's jail (nest).

-However, the player can capture pieces on his home box.
-When he frees any piece from jail, the pieces placed on his home are captured, that is, sent to its jail, losing all their advances.
+However, the player can capture pieces on their home box.
+When they free any piece from jail, the pieces placed on their home are captured, that is, sent to their jail, losing all their advances.

 When a player avoids capturing a piece, it usually happens by mistake.
 On that case, an opponent must point the mistake out to all the players.
-The piece that did not capture its opponent must go to jail.
+The piece that did not capture its opponent goes to jail.
 Capturing opponents is mandatory and therefore takes priority above any other possible plays including the chance to leave jail.